amitmse/in_Python_/Others/README.md

   from experimental data, and then use the models to make predictions.
 ---------------------------------------------------------------------------------------------
 ### Standard Normal distribution:
 - It is also known as the Z distribution and it follows normal distribution with a mean of zero and a variance of one.
+  The Standard Normal Distribution is used to standardize and compare different normal distributions by converting them into a single, common reference.
+  This allows for easier calculation of probabilities and comparison of data points across various datasets.
+  It also helps in hypothesis testing and identifying the probability of sample means significantly differing from population means.
+  The standard normal distribution is a specific type of normal distribution with a mean of 0 and a standard deviation of 1.
+It is often used to calculate z-scores and probabilities.

+  z = (x - μ) / σ  (x is raw value, μ mean and σ standard deviation)

   - Example:
 	- For example, if you get a score of 90 in Math and 95 in English, you might think that you are better in English than in Math.
 However, in Math, your score is 2 standard deviations above the mean.
 In English, it’s only one standard deviation above the mean.
 It tells you that in Math,